UMAprotocol/protocol/packages/affiliates/gas-rebate/README.md

 - Generated payout total equals audit summary total.
 - Historical rebates unchanged.

-### Priority Fee Capping (Optional)
+### Priority Fee Capping

-By default, the script rebates the full gas cost including any priority fee.
-You can optionally cap the priority fee (tip) portion to prevent rebating excessive tips by setting `MAX_PRIORITY_FEE_GWEI`.
+By default, the script fully rebates base fee and caps the priority fee (tip) portion at `0.001` gwei.
+You can override the cap by setting `MAX_PRIORITY_FEE_GWEI`.

 For example, with `MAX_PRIORITY_FEE_GWEI=0.001`:

 - If a voter paid a 0.0005 gwei priority fee, they get rebated the full 0.0005 gwei
 - If a voter paid a 0.002 gwei priority fee, they only get rebated 0.001 gwei

 The base fee is always fully rebated.
-Enabling a cap can encourage voters to use reasonable gas settings while still covering network costs.
+The default cap encourages voters to use reasonable gas settings while still covering network costs.

 ## Legacy Scripts